How to Reduce Risk Evaluation Bias

 While the KISS Method is a simple and quick way to prioritize risks, it is also subjective and open to greater bias.
 When I use this method, I focus on open and honest conversations about the ratings.

 A more common qualitative method is the two-dimensional Probability/Impact Assessment.
 With this method, we rate probability and impact on a scale such as 1 to 10, with 10 being the highest.
-This method provides a more in-depth analysis of risks as compared to the KISS Method.
+This method provides a more in-depth analysis of risks than the KISS Method.
 However, a scale of 1-10 is still highly subjective.

 How can we reduce the subjectivity?